FREQUENTLY ASKED QUESTIONS

 Florida CraftArt’s primary goal is the success of the fine craft artists of Florida, helping them develop into profitable professional artists.
 The gallery staff and board of directors are invested in mentoring artists in product development, marketing, pricing, and business practices.

 Florida CraftArt also has a Permanent Collection of Fine Craft and other exhibitions which travel to art museums and organizations in the state.

-Collecting art offers the opportunity to learn about ideas, concepts, and techniques, meet artists and other art lovers and share your passion for fine craft art.
+Collecting art offers the opportunity to learn about ideas, concepts, and techniques, meet artists and other art lovers, and share your passion for fine craft art.

 Every year, Florida CraftArt presents seven curated shows in its Exhibition Gallery.
 FCA seeks sponsors to help fund each show.
-This year we have these outstanding exhibitions that are calls to artists:

-On the weekend before Thanksgiving (November 20-21), the annual CraftArt Festival welcomes more than 10,000 people to a free outdoor art show featuring 100 outstanding fine craft artists from around the country.
+On the weekend before Thanksgiving (November 20-21), the annual Florida CraftArt Festival welcomes more than 10,000 people to a free outdoor art show featuring 100 outstanding fine craft artists from around the country.
 The two-day festival held in downtown St. Petersburg is an ideal time for holiday gift shopping.
 Sponsored Emerging Artists are mentored and given the opportunity to launch and expand their careers.

 Florida CraftArt (formerly known as Florida Craftsmen) was originally organized by Louis and Elsa Freund, professors at Stetson University in Deland, Florida in 1951.
 Elsa was a jeweler and the couple felt that an organization dedicated to fine craft would elevate the art form to the status it so rightly deserved.
 Exhibitions were organized and held annually at galleries, art centers and colleges throughout the state of Florida beginning with an exhibition at Florida State University.